prasser/suda2/README.md

 # SUDA2
-Java implementation of the SUDA2 algorithm for detecting Minimum Sample Uniques (MSUs)
+Java implementation of the SUDA2 algorithm for detecting Minimal Sample Uniques (MSUs)

 This project is work in progress.